What is a grievance?

 Denver, CO 80203

 If you need help requesting a State Fair Hearing, DHMP will help you.
-Just call Grievances and Appeals at 303-602-2261 and ask for help.
+Just call Complaints and Appeals at 303-602-2261 and ask for help.
 You can also call the Office of Administrative Courts at 303-866-2000.
 Any ruling made in a State Fair Hearing is final.